qiuwenbaike/Write/README.md

 Default value is `#ffbe00` as used in WikiSkripta project.

+#### Responsive skin

 Note that this skin is responsive by default, i.e. it fits the screen both on deskops and on mobile screens.
 If you need unresponsive design, just set in `LocalSettings.php`:

     $wgMedikResponsive = false;

+#### Content width

+At large screens, the main content container (with articles, texts, etc.) is 9/12 of the screen width and sidebar menu takes 2/12 of the screen width.
+It means that 1/12 of the screen width on the right side remains white.
+This is the default and looks good.

+But there can be cases when you need your wiki to extend to the full width of the screen even on the large screens.
+Then you can use `wgMedikContentWidth` variable in your `LocalSettings.php` and set that to `full`:

+    $wgMedikContentWidth = 'full';

+Then the main content container will take 10/12 of the screen width (and 2/12 remain for the sidebar menu).

 ### User settings

 Moreover, every user is able to change the default font size in his/her user settings.
 It's found in `Special:Preferences` under the skin preferences.